What is Vitiligo?

 Vitiligo is classified into 2 types: Segmental/Limited vitiligo and Non-Segmental vitiligo.

 a.
 Segmental Vitiligo: It is not occurred by autoimmune disorders.
-Once it occurs, it spreads rapidly in the affected area and the patches formed on the body remains unchanged for life-long.
+Once it occurs, it spreads rapidly in the affected area and the patches formed on the body remain unchanged for life-long.

 b.
 Non-segmental vitiligo: It is caused by the autoimmune loss of melanocytes from the affected area.
 It is characterized by acquired, increased, and depigmented lesions on the skin, mucosa, and hair.

 Diagnosis for Vitiligo